-Our result immediately implies that such a class of networks (as considered in Theorem \ref{thm:empirical_Jacobian}) can approximate $N$ distinct data points within arbitrary precision, for any {\em real} labels.
-The fact that the positive definiteness of the NTK implies a property on {\em memorization capacity} of neural nets has been observed in \cite{Andrea2020} (albeit for a two-layer model).
-For other results on memorization capacity which do not require the existence of a wide layer, we refer the reader to \cite{bartlett2019nearly,bubeck2020network,ge2019mildly,vershynin2020memory,yun2019small}.
-The following corollary should be seen as a proof of concept, and it is proved in Appendix \ref{app:zero_loss}. \begin{corollary}[Memorization capacity] Consider an $L$-layer ReLU network \eqref{eq:def_feature_map}.
+Our Theorem \ref{thm:empirical_Jacobian} immediately implies that such a class of networks can fit $N$ distinct data points arbitrarily well, for any {\em real} labels.
+The fact that the positive definiteness of the NTK implies a property on {\em memorization capacity} of neural nets has been already observed in \citep{Andrea2020}, albeit for a two-layer model.
+The following corollary provides a formal connection between the two for the case of deep nets, and it should be seen as a proof of concept.
+Its proof is given in Appendix \ref{app:zero_loss}. \begin{corollary}[Memorization capacity] Consider an $L$-layer ReLU network \eqref{eq:def_feature_map}.
 Let $\Set{x_i}_{i=1}^{N}$ be a set of i.i.d.\ data points from $P_X$, where $P_X$ satisfies the Assumptions \ref{ass:data_dist}-\ref{ass:data_dist2}.
-Fix any $\delta, \delta'>0.$ Assume that there exists a layer $k\in[L-1]$ such that $n_k = \bigOmg{N\log(N) \log\Big(\frac{N}{\delta}\Big)}$ and $\prod_{l=1}^{k-2} \log(n_l)=\littleO{\min_{l\in[0,k-1]} n_l}.$ Then, the following holds
+Fix any $\delta, \delta'>0.$ Assume that there exists a layer $k\in[L-1]$ such that $n_k = \bigOmg{N\log(N) \log\Big(\frac{N}{\delta}\Big)}$ and $\prod_{l=1}^{k-2} \log(n_l)=\littleO{\min_{l\in[0,k-1]} n_l}.$ Then, it holds

 w.p.\ at least $ 1 - \delta - N^2 e^{ - \bigOmg{ \frac{\min_{l\in[0,k-1]}n_l}{N^{\delta'} \prod_{l=1}^{k-2}\log(n_l)} } } - N \sum_{l=1}^{L-1} e^{-\bigOmg{n_l}} - N e^{-\bigOmg{d}} $ over the data. \end{corollary}